odoo/documentation/content/applications/productivity/iot/config/troubleshooting.rst

    refreshing the page, the :guilabel:`Unknown` printer disappears.
 By plugging it back in, the printer reappears, so it can be said that this is the printer in question.

-   For the naming convention, since it will need to print using the `ESC *` command, it is imperative to add `__IMC`.
+   For the naming convention, since it needs to print using the `ESC *` command, it is imperative to add `__IMC`.
 Reference the printer model on `Epson's ESC * site
    <https://reference.epson-biz.com/modules/ref_escpos/index.php?content_id=88>`_ to find out more
    about the *density* parameters.